• About/Start Here

 Brownsville

-Gladys Porter Zoo has around 1600 animals and 225 species of plants spread out over 31 acres.
-So, not only can you visit the animals you can also marvel over plants and flowers.
+Gladys Porter Zoo is home to approximately 1,600 animals and 225 species of plants, spanning 31 acres.
+So, not only can you visit the animals, but you can also marvel over plants and flowers.
 I think that it is a great idea to combine the two.

 8. Fort Worth Zoo

 Fort Worth Zoo was founded in 1909 with only a handful of animals.
-Now the zoo houses more than 7,000 native and exotic animals.
-Outside food and beverage are permitted.
+The zoo now houses more than 7,000 native and exotic animals.
+Outside food and beverages are permitted.

 I’ve taken my grandson to this zoo many times, and once during Boo at the Zoo.
 That was fun.
 When he was younger, we would go inside the zoo gift shop and buy him a stuffed animal.
 He’s 12 years old now and still loves stuffed animals.
 I can’t complain – I still have my stuffed bear collection from the 80s.

-Travel Pro Tip: The Fort Worth Botanical Garden is just down the street from the zoo and worth visiting if you have the time.
-We went there for Mother’s Day and were mesmerized by all the plants and colorful flowers.
+Travel Pro Tip: The Fort Worth Botanical Garden is conveniently located just down the street from the zoo and is definitely worth visiting if you have the time.
+We visited there for Mother’s Day and were mesmerized by the abundance of plants and vibrant flowers.

 9. Dallas Zoo